 - Deal with the insurance company – After a crash, insurance companies will attempt to gather statements or medical records to reduce or deny your claim.
 However, they know that attorneys are aware of these strategies.
 They are less likely to try any tricks when an attorney is at your side.

-- Represent you during trial, if necessary – Most car accident claims are settled out of court.
+- Represent you during the trial, if necessary – Most car accident claims are settled out of court.
 They go to trial only when a fair settlement cannot be reached.
 An attorney will represent you during the negotiation process and give you the best chance of securing a favorable result.
 An attorney will take your case to trial when necessary.

 These are just a few of the ways an attorney will help with your claim after a crash.
 They will walk you through every step of the claims process and work tirelessly on your behalf.